lhami/sensometrics-r-tutorial-2024/docs/3-tidyverse.md

 berry_data %>%
   group_by(`Sample Name`) %>%
   summarize(across(.cols = starts_with("cata_"),
+                              #the sum of binary cata data gives the citation frequency
                    .fns = list(frequency = sum,
-                               #the sum of binary cata data gives the citation frequency
+                              #meanwhile, the mean gives the percentage.
                                percentage = mean)))
 ```